WulfGamesYT/MultiDatabasePDO/README.md

 Now if we ran a SELECT query on ALL the tables named "Users" we will see the updated row.

 ## Organising Results
-It's important to note you can't use `ORDER BY`, `LIMIT` or `OFFSET` in your SQL queries.
-Instead you have to use the following functions that are available, which make it easy to organise your final results/rows.
+It's important to note you can't use `ORDER BY`, `LIMIT` or `OFFSET` in your SQL queries to order all the rows from each database, only the rows in that current table in 1 database.
+Instead you have to use the following functions that are available with MultiDatabasePDO which make it easy to organise your final results/rows.

 **Ordering Results (instead of "ORDER BY"):**
 You can order your results just like you can in SQL queries with "ASC" or "DESC" passed into the second parameter to the `sortBy()` method.